-If there’s a single design choice that could give us the key to Claire Denis’ challenging, esoteric science fiction High Life – her first English-language film – it’s the space suits.
+If there’s a single design choice that could give us the key to Claire Denis’ challenging, esoteric science fiction High Life it’s the spacesuits.
 Invariably, the suits found on the starships Enterprise and Nostromo are sterile things made of sleek, impermeable material, shielding their wearers from the void.

 The suits in High Life, however, serve a different narrative function.
 Made of thick cotton and coloured muddy beige, they have an organic, vulnerable feel.
 In contrast to the sleek futurism of other sci-fi films, the suits that Denis’ crew wear could have come from some forgotten future of the 1970s.
 It’s a design choice that informs the aesthetics of the film and its central theme of tactile, embodied experience.

 Think of iconic cinematic sci-fi and the first film to come to mind is invariably 2001: A Space Odyssey with its sleek white interiors, HAL’s glowing red-eye and the cold, infinite void of space.
 And while High Life pays its due homage to Kubrick as surely all films set in space must, there is an all-too-rare viscera to Denis’ vision of space.

 The premise is that a crew consisting entirely of convicts has been sent on a years’ long mission to draw energy from a black hole, travelling at 99% the speed of light, with the fraudulent promise of returning home one day.
 It doesn’t hold up under much logical scrutiny – why waste resources exiling such individuals, and how are they to retrieve the energy back to Earth if they are never to return?